chinmobi/gin-mvc/README.md

 6. Complete the `db` DAOs to implement the `model` and `service` objects.

-**IMPORTANT: Following the agile development.
+**IMPORTANT: <br/>Following the agile development.
 All of the steps can be and must be taking turns to develop, be processing from iteration to iteration (step by step). <br/>Once someone has recognized some use cases, another one can design the APIs and/or design the business models/services simultaneously. <br/>Once someone has completed some APIs' design, another one can develop the controller handlers and/or develop the models/services and/or develop the DAOs simultaneously, and so on.**

 ## Authors